Fela Kuti: 1980s and beyond

 In 1984, Muhammadu Buhari's government, of which Kuti was a vocal opponent, jailed him on a charge of currency smuggling.
 Amnesty International and others denounced the charges as politically motivated.
 Amnesty designated him a prisoner of conscience, and other human rights groups also took up his case.
 After 20 months, General Ibrahim Babangida released him from prison.
 On his release, Kuti divorced his 12 remaining wives, citing "marriage brings jealousy and selfishness" since his wives would regularly compete for superiority.

 Kuti continued to release albums with Egypt 80 and toured in the United States and Europe while continuing to be politically active.
 In 1986, he performed in Giants Stadium in New Jersey as part of Amnesty International's A Conspiracy of Hope concert along with Bono, Carlos Santana, and the Neville Brothers.
 In 1989, Kuti and Egypt 80 released the anti-apartheid album Beasts of No Nation that depicted U.S. President Ronald Reagan, UK Prime Minister Margaret Thatcher, and South African State President Pieter Willem Botha on its cover.
 The title of the composition evolved out of a statement by Botha: "This uprising [against the apartheid system] will bring out the beast in us."

 Kuti's album output slowed in the 1990s, and eventually, he ceased releasing albums altogether.
-On 21 January 1993, he and four members of Africa 70 were arrested and were later charged on 25 January for the murder of an electrician.
-Rumours also speculated that he was suffering from an illness for which he was refusing treatment.
+On 21 January 1993, he and four members of Egypt 80 were arrested and were later charged on 25 January for the murder of an electrician.
+Rumours also circulated that he was suffering from an illness for which he was refusing treatment.
 However, there had been no confirmed statement from Kuti about this speculation.

 Death

-On 3 August 1997, Kuti's brother Olikoye Ransome-Kuti, already a prominent AIDS activist and former Minister of Health, announced that Kuti had died on the previous day from heart failure due to complications with AIDS.
-Kuti had been an AIDS denialist, and his widow maintained that he did not die of the disease.
+On 3 August 1997, Kuti's brother Olikoye Ransome-Kuti announced Kuti had died on the previous day from heart failure due to complications with AIDS.
+Kuti had been an AIDS denialist, and his widow maintained he did not die of the disease.

 Personal life

 Kuti married 27 women simultaneously in 1978.
+His senior wife was Remilekun Taylor.

-His youngest son Seun took the role of leading Kuti's former band Egypt 80.
-As of 2022, the band was still active, releasing music under the name Seun Kuti & Egypt 80.
+His youngest son Seun took the role of leader of Kuti's former band Egypt 80.
+As of 2026, the band was still active, releasing music under the name Seun Kuti & Egypt 80.
 His other children include musicians Femi and Yeni Kuti.